klamma/ar-for-eu-book/_chapters/chapters/mapgazegesture.md

 </figure>

 The SpaceScannerManager has several configuration settings.
-We add two mesh map materi-als (search for “WireframeBlue” and “Occlusion” and add them accordingly).
+We add two mesh map materials (search for “WireframeBlue” and “Occlusion” and add them accordingly).
 Moreover, we drag and drop the Text game object log onto the Log slot.
 This allows the SpaceScannerManager script to output log messages onto the area we have foreseen for debug output on the menu canvas.